Navotas: Cityhood

+Navotas landfill fire

+A fire broke out at the Navotas Sanitary Landfill on April 10, 2026 lasting at least three weeks.

 Geography

 Topography

 Navotas is a coastal town in the northwest part of Metro Manila.
 It is a narrow strip of land with an aggregated shoreline of approximately 4.5 km.
-It is bordered on the north by Obando, Bulacan along Sukol Creek which separates it from Balt; on the south by the city of Manila; on the east by the cities of Malabon and Caloocan and bodies of water such as Binuangan River, the Daang Cawayan River, the Dampalit River, the Batasan River, the Navotas River, the Bangculasi Channel, the Malabon Channel and the Estero de Maypajo; and on the west by Manila Bay.
+It is bordered on the north by Obando, Bulacan along Sukol Creek which separates it from Isla Pulo; on the south by the city of Manila; on the east by the cities of Malabon and Caloocan and bodies of water such as Binuangan River, the Daang Cawayan River, the Dampalit River, the Batasan River, the Navotas River, the Bangculasi Channel, the Malabon Channel and the Estero de Maypajo; and on the west by Manila Bay.
 Islands encompassed by the city include Navotas Island, where the city proper is located, and Isla Pulo.

 Land reclamation, which includes the Navotas Fish Port Complex, had increased the city's land area.
 Projects such as the Navotas Boulevard Business Park and the Navotas Fish Port Complex expansion by the Philippine Fisheries Development Authority are expected to add up to 680 ha to the city's land area.